giacecco/twitter2rss/README.md

 $ node twitter2rss-fetch.js [configuration file] [--search search_string] [--list list_name] [--drop regexp] [--noise] [--retweets] [--replies] [--post javascript_code_or_script_file]
 ```

-Note that you can specify any number of configuration files, search strings, postprocessing JavaScript commands etc.
+You can specify any number of configuration files, search strings, postprocessing JavaScript commands etc.

 The configuration files are defined using JSON files in the format below: